hyperledger/fabric/docs/source/tutorial/commercial_paper.md

 Now that commercial paper `00001`has been issued by MagnetoCorp, let's switch context to interact with PaperNet as employees of DigiBank.
-First, we'll act as administrator who will create an console configured to interact with PaperNet.
+First, we'll act as administrator who will create a console configured to interact with PaperNet.
-Then Balaji, an end user, will use Digibank's `redeem` application to buy commercial paper `00001`, moving it to the next stage in its lifecycle.
+Then Balaji, an end user, will use Digibank's `buy` application to buy commercial paper `00001`, moving it to the next stage in its lifecycle.

 ![commercialpaper.workdigi](./commercial_paper.diagram.5.png) *DigiBank